 For more information on coverage, question filters, view filters and follow-on instructions, please refer to:

 To enhance the safety of running actions in the Tachyon system, there is an approval workflow that ensures that every Tachyon action requires the approval of designated approvers before it can be run.
 To make it even safer, someone with approval permissions cannot approve their own action.

-Users must provide their user credentials when attempting to run an action, this prevents unauthorised access by a third-party attempting to make use of an unattended computer.
+Users must provide their user credentials when attempting to run an action, this prevents unauthorized access by a third party attempting to make use of an unattended computer.

 Actions can also be configured to require two-factor authentication, where the user attempting to run an action is challenged to enter a unique, one-time Tachyon authorization code that has been sent to them via an alternative method - such as email or via a registered mobile.

 For more information on authentication, please refer to:

 Tachyon provides a way of accessing the questions and actions that is organized around the way that network administrators typically interact with their network.
 This interface also lets you run the Instruction using a schedule.

 The Explorer→Instructions→Tasks page in Tachyon Explorer provides a structured view of the instructions defined in the product packs.
 It also lets you schedule the tasks so they can be run in the future or according to a particular schedule.